-- 1.1 State: A person recognized under international law as having the following attributes, in accordance with the 1934 Montevideo Convention on the Rights and Duties of States: (a) a permanent population, (b) a defined territory, (c) government, and (d) the capacity to enter into relations with other states. - 1.2 OAS Permanent Observer: A state or governmental entity having the attributes of a state under international law (e.g., the European Union) granted Permanent Observer status by the Permanent Council of the Organization of American States (OAS) in accordance with Resolution CP/RES.
-407 (573/84) and other applicable rules and regulations of the OAS. - 1.3 IICA Permanent Observer: A state or governmental entity having the attributes of a state under international law (e.g., the European Union) that has been designated an IICA Permanent Observer under these regulations. - 1.4 Non-IICA Member State: A state or governmental entity having the attributes of a state under international law and that is not a member of IICA. - 1.5 Requesting State: A Non-IICA Member State that is not an OAS Permanent Observer and requests designation as an IICA Permanent Observer. - 1.6 Board or "IABA": Inter-American Board of Agriculture. - 1.7 IICA Associate: An IICA Permanent Observer, other Non-IICA Member State, or international, regional, or national organization that satisfies the conditions of IICA Associate under the "Standards for IICA Associates," approved under Resolution IABA/Res.
+- 1.1 OAS Permanent Observer: An independent state or regional economic integration organization (e.g., the European Union) granted Permanent Observer status by the Permanent Council of the Organization of American States (OAS) in accordance with Resolution CP/RES.
+407 (573/84) and other applicable rules and regulations of the OAS. - 1.2 IICA Permanent Observer: An independent state or regional economic integration organization (e.g., the European Union) that has been designated an IICA Permanent Observer under these regulations. - 1.3 Non-IICA Member State: An independent state or regional economic integration organization and that is not a member of IICA. - 1.4 Requesting State: A Non-IICA Member State that is not an OAS Permanent Observer and requests designation as an IICA Permanent Observer. - 1.5 Board or "IABA": Inter-American Board of Agriculture. - 1.6 IICA Associate: An IICA Permanent Observer, other Non-IICA Member State, or international, regional, or national organization that satisfies the conditions of IICA Associate under the "Standards for IICA Associates," approved under Resolution IABA/Res.
 312 (IX-O/97), as amended.